adowns01/phase_0_unit_2/week_6/0_git_started/my_solution.md

 #### reset
 <!-- Your defnition here -->
+Reset will remove a file from a staging area.
 #### rm
 <!-- Your defnition here -->
+Rm removes a file from the repo.

 #### status
+Status shows a log of all files that have been changed from staging.
+It also provides info on the current branch and its status compared to the master branch.

 ## Release 4: Git Workflow

-- Push files to a remote repository
+- Push files to a remote repository git clone [url]

 - Fetch changes
+git remote -v
+git remote add upstream [url]
+git fetch upstream
+git checkout master
+git merge upstream/master

 - Commit locally
+git add
+git commit -am "notes here"
+git push origin master

 ## Release 5: Reflection
+# Im still a bit intimidated using command line over the app, but I'm glad I did this
+# challenge because it does make it slightly more accessable.
+I think I will need to
+# consult my workflow a lot before I actually remember how to do it.